-I got this recipe years ago (oh, something like twenty-eight years, I think it was).
+I got this recipe years ago (oh, something like thirty-two years, I think it was).
 Dave was doing some remodeling at an elderly lady’s house, and she happened to be making homemade bread that day.
 She sent a loaf home with Dave.
 It was so moist and good that I called her and asked her for the recipe.
 Neither Dave or I can remember who this lady was (isn’t that embarrassing?!) but the recipe card says it comes “From the recipe file of Clarice Potter.”

 The card is yellowed from years of use, and there are oil splatters in many places.
 It’s starting to bend and tear and I figure if I go ahead and post it here, I won’t need to worry about not being able to read the card anymore.